-Towable net revenues increased \$209.5 million in the first quarter of Fiscal 2018 as compared to the first quarter of Fiscal 2017.
-This significant increase was primarily due to the acquisition of Grand Design which added revenues of \$195.4 million in the quarter.
-In addition, Winnebago-branded towable revenues rose \$14.0 million or 57.9% in the quarter compared to the first quarter in Fiscal 2017.
+Towable net revenues increased \$304.3 million in the first six months of Fiscal 2018 as compared to the first six months of Fiscal 2017.
+This was primarily due to the fiscal year 2017 acquisition of Grand Design in November 2016 and organic volume growth.

-Towable unit deliveries grew by 331.2% in the quarter primarily due to the acquisition of Grand Design and also due to Towables growth in excess of recent industry trends.
-With the addition of Grand Design in the first quarter of Fiscal 2017, our towables market share increased from 1.1% to 6.0% when comparing shipments during the twelve month trailing periods ended October 2016 and October 2017.
-The addition of Grand Design has also resulted in a higher ASP due to a greater proportion of higher-priced fifth wheel units for the first quarter of Fiscal 2018 compared to the same period in Fiscal 2017.
-Other strong increases in backlog and the dealer inventory turnover ratio have been influenced by the addition of Grand Design.
+Towable unit deliveries grew by 131.1% in the first six months of Fiscal 2018 primarily due to the acquisition of Grand Design and also due to Towable growth in excess of recent industry trends.
+With the addition of Grand Design in Fiscal 2017, our Towable market share increased from 1.7% to 6.2% when comparing shipments during the twelve-month trailing periods ended January 2017 and January 2018.

-Towable segment Adjusted EBITDA increased \$28.7 million due to the favorable impact of Grand Design and the organic growth of Winnebago-branded towables.
-We achieved strong results in our Towables segment.
-Shipments grew faster than the industry as a result of greater penetration of our new products and further expansion of our distribution base, as well as higher gross profit on new products.
-In addition to the growth in Towables, profitability has increased due to material efficiencies and the leverage of higher volume on the fixed cost components of our business.
+Towable segment Adjusted EBITDA increased \$45.8 million due to the favorable impact of organic growth.
+We achieved strong results in our Towable segment, where shipments grew much faster than the industry as a result of greater penetration of our new products and further expansion of our distribution base, as well as higher gross profit from cost savings initiatives.